Berkay-Bozkurt/Skin-Disease-Detection/README.md

 # Skin_Disease_Detection

 This repository contains a machine learning algorithm with deep convolutional networks designed to predict six classes of skin cancer using the PAD-UFES-20 dataset, which includes raw images and patient information stored in a CSV file.
-The algorithm utilizes pre-trained ResNet152, DenseNet121, MobileNet models, as features such as visual semantics, edges, and object shapes can be transferable from the Imagenet dataset.
+The algorithm utilizes pre-trained ResNet152, DenseNet121 and MobileNet models as features such as visual semantics, edges, and object shapes can be transferable from the Imagenet dataset.
 Additionally, a dedicated CNN model is designed for processing the CSV file, capturing relevant information and improving the overall prediction accuracy.
 All code is implemented in Python.

 ## Table of Contents